gramineproject/gramine/Documentation/devel/encfiles.rst

-The root MHT node is already updated with the data node's key and MAC (more specifically, only slot 1 of the MHT node's ``decrypted`` array was updated, the rest slots contain all-zeros).
+The root MHT node is already updated with the data node's key and MAC (more specifically, only slot 1 of the MHT node's ``decrypted`` array was updated, the rest of the slots contain all-zeros).
 So it's only a matter of encrypting the root MHT node.
 For this, a new random key is generated (step 5).
 This key is stored in the ``root_mht_node_key`` field of the metadata node's header.
 Since the header will be encrypted, the key will not be leaked.

 Now that a key for the root MHT node was generated, the root MHT node can be encrypted.
 Step 6 shows that the AES-GCM encryption happens in the ``encrypted``